A Persistence-Driven Edit Distance for Trees with Abstract Weights: Introduction

 \subsection{Outline}

 \Cref{sec:edit_space} introduces the idea of \emph{editable spaces}, which are the spaces we want the weights of our graphs to live in.
-Their properties are exploited in \Cref{sec:graphs} to define \emph{editable graphs}. \Cref{sec:edits} develops the novel edit distance and proves that it is well defined for graphs considered up to order $2$ vertices. \Cref{sec:examples} presents a series of general examples connecting persistent sets and their generalizations to editable graphs. \Cref{sec:trees} specialises the previously introduced tools to the case where the graph is a tree and obtains an algorithm to compute the distance via linear binary optimization. \Cref{sec:conclusions} concludes the paper by highlighting pros and cons of the approach along with possible further developments.
+Their properties are exploited in \Cref{sec:trees} to define \emph{dendrograms}. \Cref{sec:edits} develops the novel edit distance and proves that it is well defined for trees considered up to degree $2$ vertices. \Cref{sec:examples} presents a series of general examples regarding persistent sets. \Cref{sec:algo} obtains an algorithm to compute the distance via linear binary optimization. \Cref{sec:conclusions} concludes the paper by highlighting the pros and cons of the approach along with possible further developments, with a brief comparison with graph edit distances.